 There are many theories as for the origin of the word Mafia.
 In Arabic language, the word mafia means refuge.
 In 9th century, Sicily was occupied and ruled by Arabs.
-The natives were oppressed and to escape the tyrannical rule, they sought refuge in the hills of the islands found in Sicily.
-It was not just Arabs but Normans, French, Spanish, Germans, Austrians, and Greeks that invaded Sicily at different times and these refugees created a sense of brotherhood and unification.
-The organizations formed were hierarchical in nature and their dons were the heads of the families.
+The natives were oppressed and, to escape the tyrannical rule, they sought refuge in the hills of the islands found in Sicily.
+It was not just Arabs but Normans, French, Spanish, Germans, Austrians, and Greeks who invaded Sicily at different times and these refugees created a sense of brotherhood and unification.
+The organizations formed were hierarchical in nature, and their dons were the heads of the families.
 They were the head of the mafias in a village or a small territory.
-Members of Mafia at all times have had to undergo several oaths beginning from code of silence, obedience to boss, assistance, and vengeance.
+Members of Mafia at all times have had to undergo several oaths beginning from code of silence, obedience to the boss, assistance, and vengeance.
 Mafia members are also advised to stay clear of authorities.
-Mafia is engaged in all sorts of illegal activities such as drug trafficking, arms, extortion, and so on.
+Mafia is engaged in all sorts of illegal activities such as drug trafficking, arms, extortion, prostitution, and so on.

 The spread of mafia in US is because of immigration of some of the family members of Mafia to New York in the late 20th century.
-First to arrive in New York was Don Vito Cascio Ferro but soon many others followed suit when Mussolini in Italy led a crackdown on Mafia.
+First to arrive in New York was Don Vito Cascio Ferro, but soon many others followed suit, when Mussolini in Italy led a crackdown on Mafia.
 There were lucrative opportunities for mafia in US and they expanded by recruiting local henchmen and other criminals.
 Many more Sicilians who were residing in New York joined the movement.
 Mafia in US ran extortion and protection racket but also indulged in bootlegging, prostitution, and gambling.

 What is Mob?